racketmaestro/Geojson-to-IMDF-Transformer/README.md

 ## How to Use

 1. Clone this repository.
+2. Put your Geojson files into the folder
-2. Run the `geojson_2_imdf_structs.ipynb` Jupyter Notebook.
+3. Run the `geojson_2_imdf_structs.ipynb` Jupyter Notebook to process and transform the Geojsons
-3. Modify the script to include your GeoJSON file and run the notebook.
+4. Modify the script to include your GeoJSON file and run the notebook.

 ## Requirements